Become a Member

 office to have them send you new log in information.

 AMGA CODE OF ETHICS AND CONDUCT

-We should also strive to be knowledgeable of local natural and cultural history.
+We are expected to teach and practice Leave No Trace principles and to be knowledgeable of local natural history.

 As professionals, we must be culturally competent.
 We must treat clients, the public, our fellow guides, and others with respect.
 The AMGA assumes that all human beings, regardless of race, religion, gender, sexuality, or creed, are entitled to enjoy the mountains without threat of discrimination, diminution of their values and customs, or disrespect.
 An AMGA professional is expected to be an ambassador of human compassion and understanding.

 As representatives of the AMGA we must conduct ourselves in a manner that reflects well on the AMGA.
 This applies on AMGA programs as well as anytime we are interacting with clients, the public, our fellow guides, government agencies, and others.

 We must understand our level of training and certification as defined by the AMGA Scope of Practice (SOP).
 This includes accurately and unambiguously representing the level of our training and certification to clients, the public, government agencies, and others.
 After January 1, 2022, we will work only within our training and certification level(s) as defined by the SOP.

 We must work within the regulatory, permit, certification, and aspirant requirements of the country and/or land management agency in or under which we intend to work.
 We must obey all laws, rules, and regulations applicable to our guiding or other activities.